 1. Kia is a subsidiary of Hyundai

 First off, who is Kia owned by in recent times?
-Along with Genesis brand, Kia Motors is a subsidiary of Hyundai Motor Group, with 33.88% of its stake owned by Hyundai.
+Along with the Genesis brand, Kia Motors is a subsidiary of Hyundai Motor Group, with 33.88% of its stake owned by Hyundai.
 The overall motor group is comparable to General Motors, Toyota, Volkswagen, Groupe PSA, and Fiat Chrysler Automobiles to name a few.
 If anything, Hyundai Motor Group is among the top 5 global multinational corporations among those companies.

 2. Kia is the oldest car manufacturer in South Korea